When Is the Best Time to Go on Safari

 Pros: lush landscapes, fewer crowds (often), and better pricing outside holiday weeks

-Cons: more greenery can mean animals are a bit harder to spot, and yes—there can be rain
+Cons: more greenery can mean animals are a bit harder to spot, and rain

 And here’s my favorite part: both seasons can be incredible.
 I’ve personally been in January and November, and I’d go again in a heartbeat.